day8/abra-archive/README.md

 # Abra [![Build Status](https://magnum.travis-ci.com/Day8/Abra.svg?token=ZxqzShvq5GKw1TUp9DLf&branch=master)](https://magnum.travis-ci.com/Day8/Abra)

 Abra is a proof of concept ClojureScript debugger.

 It works!!
-It does the stuff you can't do via a bRepl.
+It does the stuff you can't do via a normal repl.

 You can set breakpoints and, when they are hit, you can:
  - inspect the value of ClojureScript variables in the call stack
  - evaluate arbitrary cljs code, referencing locals on the stack.

-In the future, we hope to evolve Abra towards being a [Time Traveling Debugger] and perhaps include some effortless, optional [tracing](https://github.com/spellhouse/clairvoyant) facilities.
+In the future, Abra may evolve towards being a [Time Traveling Debugger] and perhaps include some effortless, optional [tracing](https://github.com/spellhouse/clairvoyant) facilities.

 We think designing a good debugger is a data visualization problem.
-Not that we really know what that means, just yet ,except to say that ClojureScript has a unique set of properties which should allow for something quite special to be done.
+Not that we really know what that means, just yet ,except to say that ClojureScript, being a lisp, has a  set of properties which should allow for a really nice debugging story.

 # The Bad News

+This is clunky and ugly.

 It is especially fruitless to tell people to "never judge a book by its cover".
 Everyone does and there is absolutely nothing you can say to make them not do it.

 But really, you shouldn't judge Abra by its current poor cover.

 That worked, right?

 Our goal until now has been to simply prove the concept, not to create something lovely to use.
 As a result, you will be confronted with a user interface which is basic and clunky.

 Oh, and along the same lines, and please don't judge Abra badly for its lack of documentation and